 Use any potatoes you have, but avoid floury ones that will fall apart (like Russet): I use baby new potatoes, but you can chop larger potatoes into bite-size chunks.

 Use fresh or dried oregano.
-If using fresh, use 1 tbsp fresh chopped oregano or 1/2 tsp dried.
+If using fresh, use 1 tablespoon fresh chopped oregano or ½ teaspoon dried.

 If you don't have apple cider vinegar, try red wine vinegar.